RF Sensing and Through-Wall Imaging with Unmanned Vehicles and WiFi

 More recently, we are excited about our new approach that has enabled the first demonstration of 3D imaging through walls with only WiFi RSSI and drones in IPSN 2017 (See the video and the project page).
 There are four tightly-integrated key components to our proposed approach to enable 3D through-wall imaging.
 First, we have proposed robotic paths that can capture the spatial variations in all the three dimensions as much as possible while maintaining the efficiency of the operation.
 Second, we have modeled the 3D unknown area of interest as a Markov Random Field and utilized Loopy Belief Propagation to update the imaging decision of each voxel.
 In order to approximate the interaction of the transmitted wave with the area of interest, we have used the WKB linear wave model.
 Finally, we have also taken advantage of the compressibility of the information content to image the area with a very small number of WiFi measurements (less than 4%), using sparse signal processing.
 See the video and the project page for more details.

 In our IPSN 2018 paper, we have shown that Angle of Arrival (AoA) estimation is possible with only signal magnitude.
 We have then shown how this can enable new possibilities for tracking of passive objects/humans with only WiFi signal magnitude measurements of a very small number of transceivers (e.g., 4) that are located only on one side of the area.
+In our IPSN 2019 paper, we have then extended this to tracking multiple people.

 Back to top